-Y ou’re not alone ff you are confused about what positioning.
+You’re not alone if you are confused about positioning.
 The different companies I worked for in my career had different definitions of “positioning” and over time I realized they were mostly confusing it with messaging.

 Over time I developed a set of rules for positioning a product that I’ll share with you.
 Keep in mind the sequence is important and some of the decisions you need to make are critical.

 Let’s begin by acknowledging that the word “positioning” is a verb, it’s not a noun.
 It’s a process, not a deliverable.

 The process of positioning begins with understanding your target customer.
 The output of positioning is to create a position in the minds of your target customers that clearly differentiates your product from your competition.

 This is the reason why in the BrainKraft Product Launch Framework the Customer, Segment, and Competition ‘donuts’ come before the Positioning donut.